 Maastricht Law Talk offers talks about comparative law in the context of the European Union since October 2016.
 What is law and why do we – as a State – harm others with sentencing?
 The title honours the importance of the Treaty of Maastricht for the European Union.

 My name is Benedikt and I am the founder and host of (Maastricht) Law Talk.
 After having studied German Law for two years in Potsdam, I decided to quit and strive for something more European, something more international, and especially: something more interesting.
-Maastricht University’s European Law School programme offered what I desired – that’s why I moved to Maastricht in 2015.
+A degree in Comparative Law and European Law offered what I desired – that’s why I moved to Maastricht in 2015.
 Since 2018 I’m a proud resident of Maastricht for just over two years.

 Next to my studies I have worked as a research assistant for the Maastricht University Faculty of Law and the University of Groningen.
 However, and I cannot stress this often enough, this podcast is not affiliated with Maastricht University and only bears the name because of the importance of the Treaty of Maastricht.

 I have developed a close relationship to podcasts over the last years and decided relatively quickly to start one of my own.
 More than three years later I have started Maastricht Law Talk – the first edition of a wider vision for Law Talk as a legal podcasting network – with joy.